Reginald Dwayne Betts

 “A searing volume by a poet whose work conveys “the visceral effect that prison has on identity.”

-Reginald Dwayne Betts is a poet, lawyer, and the Founder & CEO of Freedom Reads, an initiative to radically transform access to literature in prisons.
+Reginald Dwayne Betts is a poet, a lawyer, and the founder and CEO of Freedom Reads.

 “[Felon] shows how poems can be enlisted to radically disrupt narrative...
 Betts’s poems about fatherhood [are] some of the most powerful I’ve read...
 The black bars of redacted text [in the redaction poems], which usually suggest narrative withheld, here reveal its true contours...
 For Betts, the way to expression passes through such troubled silences.”